FAQs: Open Payments Data (Sunshine Act)

 The Physician Payment Sunshine Act was designed with the objective of creating transparency for financial interests of physicians and newly added covered recipients including physician assistants, nurse practitioners, clinical nurse specialists, certified registered nurse anesthetists and anesthesiologist assistants, and certified nurse-midwives.
 However, inconsistent reporting of financial interests has the potential to diminish public trust in academic and research institutions, specifically when there are inconsistencies between information reported to the federal government versus the information disclosed to the University.

 As a physician or covered provider, there is information about the Act with which you should be aware.
 You are strongly encouraged to cooperate with CMS, manufacturers, and GPOs to ensure accurate reporting of your financial interests and payments made to you that are publicly disclosed on the CMS website.

-The University requires that your disclosure of non-University activities be consistent with the information reported in the CMS database.
+The University requires that your disclosure of Outside Activities be consistent with the information reported in the CMS database.
 Below is information on what you must do to comply with the University’s Policy on Conflict of Commitment and Interest.